opencog/opencog/opencog/nlp/learn/run/README.md

 * `pair-submit-??.sh`: language-specific word-pair-counting scripts.
   These pull text files, one by one, from the data directory, and submit them for word-pair counting.
-Pick one, and run it manually the 'process' byobu window.
+Pick one, and run it manually the 'submit' byobu window.
 Be sure to open the database, first.
   The directory containing the text files needs to be manually adjusted here; its `beta-pages` by default, but you can use any directory that you wish.